danielaparker/jsoncons/doc/ref/jsonschema/evaluation_options.md

 #### Members

-    schema_dialect default_version() const;
+    schema_dialect default_dialect() const;
-    evaluation_options& default_version(schema_dialect version);
+    evaluation_options& default_dialect(schema_dialect version);
 Get or set a default [schema_dialect](spec_version.md).
-The default version determines which version of JSON Schema is used if the `$schema` keyword is not present in the top level of the JSON Schema document.
+The default dialect determines which version of JSON Schema is used if the `$schema` keyword is not present in the top level of the JSON Schema document.
 Defaults to `schema_dialect::draft202012`.

     bool compatibility_mode() const;
     evaluation_options& compatibility_mode(bool value);